Class for nothing

 Mandatory and always normative

 Contract.constructor – Each instance of a class is constructed in one or the other way.
+Therefore the Waterloo format demands a normative statement on the class constructor in section Contract.

 class MyClass: